 Discussion

 In this study, the significant Condition × Target interaction in Hispanic-primed trials demonstrates that task context can change the effect of a prime on task behavior.
 PDP analysis supports this claim by indicating that the different contexts changed the tendency of Hispanic primes to automatically facilitate “gun” responses, but not participants’ abilities to make controlled, accurate responses.

-Here, Black faces increased gun-trial accuracy, White faces increased gun-trial accuracy (but not more than did Hispanic faces), and neutrally-valenced abstract stimuli increased tool-trial accuracy.
-More importantly, and consistent with our predictions, the response facilitation of Hispanic primes on gun targets differed by condition.
+Consistent with our predictions, the response facilitation of Hispanic primes on gun targets differed by condition.
 In the Neutral/Hispanic condition, Hispanic primes significantly increased gun-trial accuracy.
-What’s more, this latent bias seemed to have exerted contrast effects on the neutral primes, causing them to significantly facilitate tool responses despite there being nothing “tool-like” about the neutral abstract art primes.
-In the White/Hispanic condition, the Hispanic-Gun response facilitation was reduced somewhat, and in the Black/Hispanic condition, the Hispanic-Gun response facilitation was completely absent.

-While these results likely indicate a mild Hispanic-gun association, an alternate possibility is that, as in Study 1, there was an association between the neutral abstract art primes and the tool targets that caused contrasting response facilitation between Hispanic face primes and gun targets.
-However, given that a Hispanic-gun stereotype seems more likely than an abstract art-tool semantic association, we favor the previous explanation: a constant mild Hispanic-gun stereotypic association becomes more or less apparent given the presence or absence of contrast effects from more or less strongly-associated primes.
-Either way, both accounts highlight the presence of context effects in priming, causing the same prime to have different effects in different contexts.
+By contrast, Hispanic-gun response facilitation was reduced in the White/Hispanic condition and Black/Hispanic conditions.
+Additionally, Hispanic-gun stereotypes appear to have exerted contrast effects on the neutral primes.
+These neutral abstract art primes significantly facilitated tool responses despite being in no way “tool-like.”

 This study presents further evidence that the observed stereotypic association between a racial prime and a particular target is not absolute, but instead is contingent on the nature of the comparison primes used in a particular task.
-We have argued that these changes are most likely due to RM contrast processes of categorization and response selection, as it seems unlikely that Hispanics “seem” less violent when compared to Whites but more violent as compared to abstract art.
+An RM contrast processes of categorization and response selection explains these changes parsimoniously.

+One reviewer pointed out that the phenomenon as examined in studies 1 and 2 could be explained by transient shifts in the associated content primed by stimuli.
+For example, in study 1, White primes prepared gun responses when compared to abstract neutral stimuli, but these primes prepared tool responses when compared to Black primes.
+The RM contrast model explains this phenomenon as Black primes occupying the gun response, thereby pushing White primes towards the opposite response.
+However, an alternative explanation is possible.
+Perhaps seeing White primes in the context of Black primes causes contrast between the stereotype content, making White primes somehow seem more orderly or industrious by contrast, and thus, more associated with tools than guns.
+A similar explanation may apply to Study 2: Perhaps Hispanic primes seem violent compared to abstract art, but less so in comparison to Black primes.
 Our next two experiments sought to test these competing hypotheses.

 Experiment 3

+Our third experiment tested whether an RM contrast effect could be observed without changing the primes.
+If so, this would rule out the possibility that the association between one prime and one target is evaluated in comparison to the association between the other prime and that target.

-In a third experiment, participants performed one of two forms of the WIT.
+In this experiment, participants performed one of two forms of the WIT.
 One group performed the typical task with Black-face and White-face primes and gun and tool targets.
 The other group performed a modified task which kept the same Black and White primes, but the targets were guns or Black faces.
 We had hypothesized that by using a target category that should be more highly associated with Blacks than guns, response contrast would cause White primes to prepare gun responses.
 That is, the Black-Black association should be stronger than the Black-Gun association; thus, the Black response would occupy the Black primes, leaving the Gun response to be activated by White primes.

 We preregistered this experiment at https://osf.io/3nqwa/.